Disease Guide ·Elbow Dysplasia ·2026

 Orthopedic Waiting Periods

-Many policies have a separate 6-month orthopedic waiting period (vs 14 days for illness).
-Some waive this with a vet exam.
-For large-breed puppies, this waiting period is critical — elbow dysplasia symptoms can appear within this window.
+Many policies have a 6-month orthopedic waiting period (vs 14 days for illness).
+Elbow dysplasia symptoms can appear within this window.

 🇺🇸 US Pet Insurance Guide